rougier/python-opengl/07-points.rst

    A lit sphere

-If you look closely at a sphere, you'll see that that the projected shape on screen is actually a disc as shown on the figure on the right.
+If you look closely at a sphere, you'll see that that the projected shape on screen is actually a disc as shown in the figure on the right.
 This is actually true independently of the viewpoint and we can take advantage of it.
 A long time ago (with the fixed pipeline), rendering a sphere meant tesselating the sphere with a large number of triangles.
 The larger the number of triangles,